My Dog Jumped After Being Spayed: Life After Spay

 The stitches used to close the incision can be pulled out, which can cause bleeding and infection.
 The area might also be very sensitive to the touch, so jumping can cause pain.
 Additionally, jumping can cause inflammation, so it’s important to limit your dog’s activity and keep them from jumping for at least two weeks after being spayed.

-How Can You Stop Your Dog from Jumping After Being Spayed?
+How Can You Stop Your Dog From Jumping After Being Spayed?

 Providing your dog with a comfortable and secure environment can help to alleviate any stress or anxiety they may be feeling from their spay procedure.
 By providing your dog with plenty of physical and mental stimulation and a safe and secure environment, you can help to reduce their jumping and ensure a smooth transition: